 Sony's best and brightest

-We're officially a year out of Sony's ten-year life-cycle for the PlayStation 3, and what a life it's been.
-Launching for far too much money and built with a powerful but difficult-to-use custom Cell processor, the PS3 appealed mainly toward an audience of Sony fans with deep pockets.
+It might have been eclipsed by the success of the PS4, but the PS3 had quite the interesting life.
+It launched with an eye-watering high price tag and came packing a custom Cell processor that made it powerful but incredibly difficult to develop for.
+Because of all that the PS3 appealed mainly toward an audience of Sony fans with deep pockets.
 A decade and many price drops later, and the PS3 has made a name for itself as a premier place to play first-party blockbusters, multiplatform greats, PS1 classics, and indie hits alike.

 While all attention is on the PlayStation 4 and its stellar rise in the gaming industry, the PS3 has been steadily churning out great games to play, even getting a release of the long-awaited Persona 5 alongside the PS4 version.
 What follows is our selection of the 25 best PS3 games ever made, an eclectic array of mainstream and cult favorites that are vital for any PS3 owner.
 Enjoy.